Holley Sniper 2300

 Also you can see in this picture I made a little extension arm on the carb for the throttle cable connection because the gas pedal was extremely sensitive (almost like, all on, or all off, type thing)

 This almost seemed to do the trick for the stalling but after a few days of driving it starting doing it again, maybe a little less, but still stalling.
 I took it to Chuck's Speed Shop for some help (They were excellent, very nice and patient with me).
 They weren't all that familiar with a Sniper on a Draw-thru charger either but hooked me up to their computer and did some adjusting the best they could.
 They were able to re-calibrate the MAP software to show scaling above 100 kPa so I could set the A/F ratio for Boost.
-Also, they turned down the learning from 100% to 20%.
 We were going to dyno it too but for some reason there was too much noise in the system so we couldn't get any readings.
 (I later found out I had a broken Alternator bracket which is also used as a Ground connection so I'm sure that's what the issue was)

-I learned a lot about a lot there at Chuck's Speed Shop but it was still stalling.
+I learned a lot about a lot there at Chuck's Speed Shop and had some homework to do in regards to getting the timing under control better but it was still occasionally stalling off a hard throttle (update: the stalling had to do mostly with timing which I was finally able to get control of later (and described in another post below) ,thanks to Eric at Chuck's who kept pushing me to get better control of the timing) .
 In the mean time I was in contact with Ethan P. Moss at Holley and he has been very patient with me also and has been excellent at suggesting and explaining things to do like "Increase your IAC ramp decay time by a second, and increase your RPM above idle to start ramp to 1100RPM see how that treats it.
 You’ve added a lot of plenum volume with the blower so idle recovery needs to soften up. & The initial fuel curve is typically a little rich, a little safe that way, and the system tends to lean out as it learns"

 I eventually combined what I learned at the speed shop and what Ethan had explained and put the IAC Hold Position way up to 55% and the IAC Ramp Decay way up to 9.0 sec and IAC Ramp Start up at 1300 RPM and then turned the self-learning off.
-And this finally seemed to do the trick for now :-) It will still very very rarely still stumble coming off a throttle.
+And this finally seemed to do the trick for now :-) It helped alot with the stumble coming off a throttle, but still seemed kind of like a band-aid.
 I don't think the Sniper likes my Manual-Clutch / Supercharger combination.

 Overall I'm really glad I did the Holley Sniper, No more backfiring, Easy perfect starts, No stalling off-road at extreme angles or large bounces and the black soot type stuff that shot out the tail pipe at startups is completely gone now and The amount of available adjustments is incredible (all from a touch screen none the less :-) Oh and some more Power now too!.